 More than an inconvenience, the storm posed a real danger to the woodcocks.
 Over two days, birders, joggers, and NYC Audubon members scooped up 63 sickly or injured birds and transported them to the Wild Bird Fund, the city’s only avian rehab clinic, located on the east side of the park.

 Members of the 18-person staff tended to the birds, while scores of volunteers whipped up batches of high-protein slurry to feed to the ravenous troop of “timberdoodles,” as woodcocks are also known.
 “The woodcocks were very fussy and didn’t want to be captive,” Rita McMahon, Wild Bird Fund's cofounder and director, says.
 The large number of “bogsuckers” (another name for the species) strained the compact, 1,500-square-foot facility, which has six small incubator units, a short flight enclosure, and a therapy pool to help patients recover from injury.
 But it held up to the influx: Once the week was over, all of the birds were in good health and were released on unfrozen grounds out in Long Island.
 By the end, Wild Bird Fund staff treated more woodcocks in those few days than they did during all of last year.

-Typically, the bird rehab facility's patients are more diverse and come from the city's many prime bird habitats.
+Typically, the avian-rehab facility's patients are more diverse and come from the city's many prime bird habitats.
 Central Park hosts nearly 300 species of migrants every spring; Jamaica Bay offers one of the best saltwater habitats on the East Coast; and the Big Apple has the highest concentration of nesting Peregrine Falcons in the world.
 Concerned citizens have brought in grebes from Brooklyn, vultures from Queens, and owls from Staten Island; injuries range from poisoning to window collisions to pet attacks.
 Since the nonprofit opened in Manhattan in 2005, the number of birds that come through its door has increased by at least 30 percent each year, McMahon says, with nearly 5,000 birds receiving treatment in 2016.